Italian president rules out new vote as parties wrangle

 Without majority support in both houses of parliament, a government cannot pass legislation or win a vote of confidence and the deadlock between the parties has left it completely unclear how a new administration could be formed.

-Bersani told La Repubblica he would present a programme based around a limited number of points, many of which are in line with Grillo's platform, and seek the support of parliament.
+Bersani told La Repubblica he would present a program based around a limited number of points, many of which are in line with Grillo's platform, and seek the support of parliament.

 "You can call it what you want, a minority government, a government of limited purpose, I don't care," he said.